-Between custom and standard components, your component library helps you keep track of everything from SPICE models to basic 2D footprints for use during layout.
+Between custom and standard components, your component helps you keep track of everything from SPICE models to basic 2D footprints for use during layout.
 As PCB design leaves the two dimensions and enters three dimensions, modern component libraries now come packaged with 3D models.

 Building a 3D model for your proprietary components is also a good idea if you ever plan to check mechanical clearances.
 But most PCB design software platforms don’t give you this capability, and you’re stuck switching back and forth between mechanical and electrical design software.
 Instead, you need software that links MCAD, ECAD, and advanced PCB design tools into a single platform.